ItamarChinn/Tag/README.md

 ## Notes

+- You will need to add a .env file with SESSION_SECRET and MONGO_SRV variables
 - Tag was created as a part of Weblab in MIT's Independent Activities Period (IAP) by Itamar Chinn, Sarah Edwards and Anupama Phatak in January 2021
 - Feel free to reuse our code, but please cite us if you do :)
 - Many thanks to MIT Weblab for providing starter code, in particular in the Utilities.js & Utilities.css files